 I already had Ubuntu on Windows.
 What now?

-If you already have installed current/legacy Ubuntu, you can continue to run it as it is.
-Moreover, you can install distros from Windows Store, and they will be completely isolated from each other and legacy distros as well.
-But Microsoft recommends switching to a Windows Store distro now because the current/legacy distro will be deprecated.
+If you have already installed the current/legacy Ubuntu, you can continue to run it as it is.
+Moreover, you can install distros from the Microsoft Store, and they will be completely isolated from each other, as well as legacy distros.
+However, Microsoft recommends switching to a Microsoft Store distro now because the current/legacy distro will be deprecated.
 Also, the new WSL has been enhanced to support the installation of multiple distros alongside one another.
 So, I think you must switch if you plan to use more than one distro.

 If you want to uninstall the legacy distro from your computer, run ‘lxrun /uninstall’ from the command prompt.